lauregonnord/cap-labs20/PLANNING.md

 - :clapper: For the final exam, no authorized document.
 Useful definitions and notations will be given as a companion printed file.

-- :book: as an example, see last year's [exam](https://compil-lyon.gitlabpages.inria.fr/cap20/exam_cap_2019-20.pdf) and the [associated companion file](https://compil-lyon.gitlabpages.inria.fr/cap20/capsheet_1920.pdf)
+- :book: As an example, see last year's [exam](https://compil-lyon.gitlabpages.inria.fr/cap20/exam_cap_2019-20.pdf) and the [associated companion file](https://compil-lyon.gitlabpages.inria.fr/cap20/capsheet_1920.pdf).